microsoft/fast/packages/web-components/fast-foundation/docs/integrations/webpack.md

 Targeting specific browser versions prevents Babel from transpiling too much to support old JavaScript versions, increasing total file size and potentially hurting overall performance.

 Then, create a `webpack.config.js` file in the root of your project folder with the following source:
-This setup uses the `babel-loader` to transpile JavaScript files.

 ```js
 const { CleanWebpackPlugin } = require("clean-webpack-plugin");